heysupratim/fairer-email/FAQ.md

 You can check the account and folder list for the account and folder state (see the legend for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#user-content-faq3) for the meaning of the operations).

-In the receive settings you can set the maximum size for automatically downloading of messages on metered connections.
+In the advanced settings you can set the maximum size for automatically downloading of messages on metered connections.

 Mobile connections are almost always metered and some (paid) Wi-Fi hotspots are too.